-- 1-inch well = $h \ge 0.041$ gal/ft
+• 1-inch well = $h \times 0.041 \text{ gal/ft}$

-- 2-inch well = $h \ge 0.163 \text{ gal/ft}$
+• 2-inch well = h x 0.163 gal/ft

-- $3-inch well = h \ge 0.367 gal/ft$
+• 3-inch well = h x 0.367 gal/ft

-- 4-inch well = $h \ge 0.652$ gal/ft
+• 4-inch well = h x 0.652 gal/ft

 If a stabilized drawdown in the well cannot be maintained within 0.33 feet and the water level is approaching the top of the screened interval, reduce the flow rate, or turn the pump off for 15 minutes, and allow for recovery.
 Under no circumstances should the well be pumped dry.
 Resume pumping at a lower flow rate; if the water draws down to the top of the screened interval again, turn pump off and allow for recovery.
 If two tubing volumes (including the volume of water in the pump and flow cell) have been removed during purging, then sampling can proceed next time the pump is turned on.
 This information should be noted in the field notebook or groundwater sampling log.
 Slow-recovering wells should be identified and purged at the beginning of the workday to maximize field work efficiency.
 If possible, samples should be collected from these wells within the same workday and no later than 24 hours after the end of purging.